-- Does not exceed a maximum of one calendar month, as this will increase the risk due to changes in requirements and thus, may not provide the perceived business value at the end of the sprint
+- Does not exceed a maximum of one calendar month as this will increase the risk due to changes in requirements and therefore, may not provide the perceived business value at the end of the sprint

 - Has a goal or 'definition of done' associated with every sprint that actually measures the success of the sprint

-Scrum advocates specific types of activities, events, or meetings within a sprint to avoid the traditional formal meetings.
+Scrum advocates specific types of activities or meetings within a sprint to avoid the traditional formal meetings.
 These events and meetings are conducted at regular intervals and happen at specific periods of the sprint.

 - Sprint planning